lucy-sha512/archethic-docs/docs/learn/p2p/bootstrapping.md

 ## Synchronization

-Once the transaction is validated, the node will start by requesting the list of nodes.
+Once the transaction is validated, the node initilaizes by requesting the list of nodes.

-Then, it will start the [Self-Repair](/learn/p2p/self-repair) sequence to get and synchronize the missing transactions and publish its end of sync to the network.
+Then, it starts the [Self-Repair](/learn/p2p/self-repair) sequence to get and synchronize the missing transactions and publish its end of sync to the network.

 In this way, the entire will know the existence the readiness of this node.